 1. Organize, Organize, Organize

-Before handing over your tracks for the magical touch of online mixing and mastering, start with a solid foundation.
+Start with a solid foundation before handing over your tracks for the magical touch of online mixing and mastering.
 Organizing your audio project and preparing your files before sending them to a sound engineer for mixing and mastering is a crucial step to ensure a smooth workflow and achieve the best possible results.

-• Subfolders for Stems: Organize your audio files into subfolders based on stems (individual instruments or vocal tracks).
+- Subfolders for Stems: Organize your audio files into subfolders based on audio stems (individual instruments or vocal tracks).
 For example, create folders for drums, guitars, vocals, etc.

-• Bit Depth and Sample Rate: Maintain a minimum of 24-bit depth and a standard sample rate (44.1 kHz or higher) for optimal audio quality.
+- Bit Depth and Sample Rate: For optimal audio quality, maintain a minimum of 24-bit depth and a standard sample rate (44.1 kHz or higher).

 2. Banish Unwanted Noise